griffin-h/lightcurve_fitting/docs/source/usage.rst

  * Radii are in thousands of solar radii (:math:`1000R_\odot`).
  * Luminosities are in watts (W). :math:`1\,\mathrm{W} = 10^7\,\mathrm{erg}\,\mathrm{s}^{-1}`

-Optionally, you can calculate colors at each epoch by giving the argument ``colors`` to ``calculate_bolometric``).
+Optionally, you can calculate colors at each epoch by giving the argument ``colors`` to :func:`.calculate_bolometric`.
 These get saved in the same output table in four columns per color, e.g., for :math:`B-V`:

  * the color itself, ``B-V``,
  * the uncertainty on the color, ``d(B-V)``,